At 20 I wanted your approval.

 I’m coming to realize it’s far better to be a small part of something bigger than me.
 I have shunned the spotlight, given up opportunities to grab my “following” and let go of dreams which would mean my name would go on beyond my short years on this earth.
 I am grasping at greater impact these days – and, as many things in God’s kingdom go, it’s upside down from how I had expected it to be.

 What I want now is to make a difference – and not even a big one.
 I want to matter quietly.
 I want to touch intimately, and in that process be one of many instruments God uses to bless and heal others.
 Most of all, I want Him.
-That’s a world away from wanting to be known.
+That’s a world away from wanting approval.

-Up until the past few years I spent much of my time in the Christian church serving on committees and ministries, giving my time to people in need and speaking to groups about how to walk more completely with Jesus.
+Up until the past few years I spent much of my time in the Christian church serving on committees and ministries.
+I gave my time to people in need and spoke to groups about how to walk more completely with Jesus.
 All of that was quite good, no doubt.
 The past two years God has drawn me into a different form of serving.

 Our most beautiful moments come from finding our small place in the bigger picture.

-This all probably seems rudimentary to you.
-However, in the age where messages barrage us to gather followers, increase our email subscribers and reach a target audience, the temptation is great for each individual to become a product.
+In a society where messages barrage us to gather followers, increase our email subscribers and reach a target audience, the temptation is great for each individual to become a product.
 We are selling ourselves and in the process, we sometimes sell ourselves short.
-Aiming for fame and popularity, we can become slaves to others – Did they like my post?
-How many read?
-What did they comment?
-These approval barometers become determinants of our wellbeing and distract us from deeper peace in knowing the One who made us likes us enough for all other “likes” combined.
+Aiming for fame and approval, we can become slaves to others – Did they like my post?
+How many read, and what did they comment?
+These approval barometers can become determinants of our wellbeing and distract us from deeper peace in knowing the One who made us loves us enough for all other “likes” combined.

 At 50, I’m grateful for smallness, simplicity and being just plain old me.